jmlden36/Mr-Rogers-Neighborhood/README.md

 Code: inputChange(1);
 Expected Output: 1

-Test: "It should return "('userInput') is not a numberer" if anything but a number is inputted"
+Test: "It should return an array with a range of numbers from 0 up to the inputted number"
-Code: inputChange("hi")
+Code: inputChange(2)
-Expected Output: "'hi' is not a number"
+Expected Output: 0, 1, 2

 Test:
 Code: